Security Grilles are a great way to add an additional level of protection to your home or business premises against possible break-in and theft.

-Security grilles offer an outstanding additional tier of protection to your home or business premises against break-in and theft.
-However, it’s worth bearing in mind several considerations when you are deciding whether it’s worth installing them, and which type to opt for.
-Internal retractable grilles can be fitted behind your windows and French doors, and are far more discreet than the heavy external security shutters typically used on shops and other commercial properties.
+Internal retractable grilles can be fitted behind your windows and doors, and are far more discreet than the heavy external security shutters typically used on shops and other commercial properties.
 They are an effective way to stop intruders from breaking glass and reaching in to open windows and doors, or simply climbing through.
-However, although they are extremely tough and rated to withstand all but the most determined and well-equipped intruders, they are not a panacea.
+Even though these grilles are extremely tough and rated to withstand even the well-equipped intruders, they are not a panacea.

 Installing internal security grilles is usually a fairly simple job and can be carried out by anyone with reasonable DIY skills.
 The suppliers will also be able to do this for you, or to provide you with the name of professional, certified fitters.
 (This may be important for insurance purposes.)
-In some instances, though, such as if you occupy a listed building, you may need to gain planning permission before you fit your grilles.
-This is more likely to be the case for external shutters, which may need planning permission regardless of the status of the building because they are plainly visible and change the character of the property.
+However in some instances (such as listed buildings) it is advisable to research if planning permission is required on your property before installing grilles.

 For most home applications, retractable internal security grilles provide an effective and economic way to protect your property.
 They are far more attractive than heavy external shutters, which block out the light as well as being visually unappealing.
 Nevertheless, they are not suitable for every application.
 If you are in doubt, discuss your needs with the provider or another security professional.